JayStecki/OpenStreetMapAPIdoc/docs/general_informations/internal_errors_while_generating_a_response.md

-Internal errors while generating a response.
+Internal errors while generating a response (nagłówek?).
 In the unlikely event of an **internal error** occurring while generating the response to an API call, an error element will be inserted. **Further processing stops at this point**.

 !!! warning "Internal error with correct HTTP"
     Even though the HTTP return code is 200, and the response is syntactically correct, the message will be incomplete, and **must be discarded** by editing applications.
 For further analysis, editing applications **should report** an internal API error back to the user, along with the error message returned by the API call.